wmorgan/dcos-docs/1.7/usage/service-discovery/marathon-lb/advanced.md

 ---
 ## HAProxy configuration

-marathon-lb works by automatically generating configuration for HAProxy and then reloading HAProxy as needed. marathon-lb generates the HAProxy configuration based on application data available from the Marathon REST API.
+Marathon-lb works by automatically generating configuration for HAProxy and then reloading HAProxy as needed.
+Marathon-lb generates the HAProxy configuration based on application data available from the Marathon REST API.
 It can also subscribe to the [Marathon Event Bus][10] for real-time updates.
-When an application starts, stops, relocates or has any change in health status, marathon-lb will automatically regenerate the HAProxy configuration and reload HAProxy.
+When an application starts, stops, relocates or has any change in health status, Marathon-lb will automatically regenerate the HAProxy configuration and reload HAProxy.

 ## Templates

-marathon-lb has a templating feature for specifying custom HAProxy configuration parameters.
+Marathon-lb has a templating feature for specifying custom HAProxy configuration parameters.
 Templates can be set either globally (for all apps), or on a per-app basis using labels.
 Let’s demonstrate an example of how to specify our own global template.
 Here’s the template we’ll use:

 ### Global Template